Benji the Hunted: Critical reception

-As of March 2022, Benji the Hunted held a 55% (rotten) rating on Rotten Tomatoes, based on 11 reviews.
+As of March 2022, Benji the Hunted held a 55% rating on Rotten Tomatoes, based on 11 reviews.

-It grossed $22,257,624 at the US box office.
+It grossed $15,212,539 at the US box office.

 The film was subjected to a series of lawsuits, which were filed by Vestron Inc. and Vestron Video against Buena Vista Home Video, Walt Disney Pictures and Television, Embark Productions, Embark Releasing, Benji/Tracker, Starwolf and Airline Containers.
 The legal action commenced in 1985 when Mulberry Square Productions sued Vestron Video for a breach of contract.